Carol Milam-Ogden's Family History for William Freer Milam Sr

 I recall that Granddad Milam had a passion for politics.
 When we visited them of an evening, he sat in his favorite chair and most often discussed the latest political news with my father, Freer.
 At one point Granddad even nicked named me "Senator".

 In the early 1920's Dod was appointed Deputy Sheriff for the Poca District of Kanawha County; the Sheriff was S. B. Jarett.
 My mother's family recalled Dod Milam coming by on horseback collecting taxes from the farmers who lived along Frogs Creek.
-So it was probably no surprise to anyone that in 1926, Dod ran for the Kanawha County Commission which included the state capital city of Charleston.
-Uncle Dix has said that Dod funded his election campaign himself.
+So it was probably no surprise to anyone that in 1926, Dod ran in the Democratic Primary for the Kanawha County Commission apparently for the Poca District.

-In the end, unfortunately, the election for commissioner was close but Dod Milam narrowly lost.
+Unfortunately, in the end the election for Commissioner was close but Dod Milam narrowly lost.

 According to his youngest son, Dix: